 WerkMaster™ pioneered Octi-Disc™ Technology in 2005

 What makes WerkMaster™ so unique?
 Octi-Disc™ Technology and SPEED.
-Our 8 counter rotating, self-balancing heads spin at disc speeds that are unheard of and are unavailable on today’s planetary, direct drive or drum machines, and it allow all our machines to get to within 1/8″ (3mm) of the wall.
+Our 8 counter rotating, self-balancing heads spin at disc speeds that are unheard of on today’s planetary, direct drive, or drum machines, and they allow all of our machines to get to within 1/8″ (3mm) of the wall.